Updated April 22nd, 2018.

 Where to go next?

-- Phonsavan and The Plain of Jars: A wind-swept dusty town in Central Laos, Phonsavan is infamous for being a place which was devastated with bombs during the American-Vietnam War.
+Phonsavan and The Plain of Jars: A wind-swept dusty town in Central Laos, Phonsavan is infamous for being a place which was devastated by bombs during the American-Vietnam War.
 It’s also famous for the mysterious giant jars scattered across the countryside…

 Written by: Donna Jackson